yangshun/facebook-open-source-mentorship-amy-lam/weekly-checkpoints/week-1.md

 ## Plan

 Summarize what you plan on learning or working on in the next week, and if there are any concerns you have about the plan.
 As an example:

-> I plan on investigating if approach X will help me with Issue Y (link here).
-I'm concerned about [some concern here].

 Hope to discuss these at today's meeting for clarification on how to move forward!